 CAD is the first step in 3D printing.
-What are the types of 3D printing?
-A nice explanation made by Gary Dawson
+So what are the types of 3D printing?
+This Video made by Gary Dawson has nice explanation.

-CAD/CAM gives the professional jeweler another "tool" to create quality jewelry with.
+CAD/CAM gives the professional jeweler another "tool" to create quality jewelry.

-CAD/CAM is two different tools that are used together to make an object from an idea.
-CAD (Computer Aided Design) is a computer program that jewelers uses to design jewelry.
-CAM (Computer Aided Machining) is a program that converts the CAD drawing into special instructions.
-A CNC machine or a 3D printer reads the CAM instructions to make the object.
+CAD/CAM has two different tools that are used together to make an object from an idea.
+The first tool is CAD (Computer Aided Design) it is a computer program that jewelers use to design jewelry.
+CAM (Computer Aided Machining) is the second program it will convert the CAD drawing into special instructions.
+A CNC machine or a 3D printer then reads the CAM instructions to make the object.

-Most larger companies use there own CNC machine or 3D printers.
+While many companies use their own CNC machine or 3D printers.
 Many smaller shops and independent jewelers simply outsource the CAM portion.
 There are many companies that will print or machine for a small fee.

-Rhino 3D, the most widely used CAD program in the jewelry industry.
+Rhino 3D is the most used CAD program in the jewelry industry.
 Many other industries use Rhino 3D to make everything from shoes to skyscrapers.